artificyan/ml-intro-course/README.md

 Prerequisite Knowledge
 ----

-- A working knowledge of probability and statistics
+- A working knowledge of probability and statistics,
-- Introductory knowledge of linear algebra (e.g., determinants and Singular Value Decomposition)
+- Introductory knowledge of linear algebra (e.g., determinants and Singular Value Decomposition).
-- Intermediate level of Python (e.g., ability to create to classes)
+- Intermediate level of Python (e.g., ability to create to classes).
-- No knowledge of machine learning required
+- No previous knowledge of machine learning required.

 Learning Outcomes
 ----